Latest News

 The collaborative research effort brings together experts from VCU’s Massey Comprehensive Cancer Center, School of Medicine and School of Public Health, as well as Macon & Joan Brock Virginia Health Sciences at Old Dominion University (ODU).
 The project will be co-led by Bernard Fuemmeler, Ph.D., M.P.H., associate director of population sciences and Gordon D. Ginder, M.D., Chair in Cancer Research at VCU Massey; Jessica LaRose, Ph.D., professor and interim chair of social and behavioral sciences at the VCU School of Public Health; and Brynn Sheehan, Ph.D., associate professor and director of the Research and Infrastructure Service Enterprise at Macon & Joan Brock Virginia Health Sciences at ODU.

 “This is a remarkable accomplishment in the history of our organization,” said Fuemmeler, who is also the director of research in the Department of Family Medicine and Population Health at the VCU School of Medicine.
-“I have no doubt that this center will synergize health disparities research across VCU and become a national beacon of success for advancing health equity research throughout the commonwealth and beyond.”
+“I have no doubt that this center will synergize health disparities research across VCU and become a national beacon of success for advancing health outcomes research throughout the commonwealth and beyond.”

 In this project, community members will serve as active collaborators and co-investigators, with a strong emphasis on authentic community engagement and partnership.
 All interventions will be designed collaboratively with HCCAB and community co-leads.
 In the first year, the team will develop and deliver training programs for HUD staff, with the specific goal of addressing and reducing exposure to discrimination at both the individual and community levels.